agubagu/vm-deploy/README.md

 ansible-playbook /vagrant/monitoring.yml --connection=local
 ```
 #### For Windows users:
-If you don't have ssh.exe installed, you can connect to minitoring machine through Putty.
+If you don't have ssh.exe installed, you can connect to monitoring machine through Putty.
 IP: 127.0.0.1 Port: 2222.
 User: vagrant Password: vagrant2016

 ### Application server provsioning